-NRRI is working to create the economy of the future for Minnesota.
+And our vision is clear: NRRI is setting out to discover the economy of the future.